Frequently Asked Questions

 The Tour encourages real estate professionals with listings nearby tour locations to have their listings open during the tour.
 The Tour is a great way to ask homeowners about neighborhood flavor.

-Libraries in Minneapolis and throughout the Hennepin County system, and in Saint Paul and Ramsey County carry the Guides starting in early April.
-Pick up a Guide at the first home you visit, based on what you find on this website.
+Selected libraries in Minneapolis and throughout the Hennepin County system, and all libraries in Saint Paul and Ramsey County carry the Guides starting in early April.
+Or, pick up a Guide at the first home you visit, based on what you find on this website.

 The Tour’s many sponsors include the Planning and Economic Development departments of both cities, contractors, developers, financial institutions and other businesses.